 The outside temperature was 48 degrees and dry on this early November afternoon.
 The Emecole 555 gelled within a few minutes, but took longer to fully cure and harden as judged by the Emecole sand/grout I saved in the plastic jar.
 With the temperature dropping to the high 20’s overnight, I left the Emecole to harden overnight.

-The next morning I swept off the loose sand and ground the cured Emecole 555 until the edges were smooth:
+The next morning I swept off the loose sand and finish grinded the cured Emecole 555 with the angle grinder and masonry wheel.

 The results were amazing!
 The Emecole was rock-hard, felt like concrete, ground to smooth feather edge and turned to a concrete gray color.